Blog

 Automation in the real world

 A 99-bed, not-for-profit acute care facility in central New York implemented a customizable automation solution to address challenges in coding workflow, manual worklists, coders/CDI traversing multiple applications to capture correct diagnosis, case assignments, etc. In addressing the many coding workflow and code assignment challenges, the hospital improved coder efficiency by nearly 40%.
 As a result, discharged but not final coded (DNFC) days decreased by 50%, and its Case Mix Index (CMI) increased by 4.59%, for $592,742 in optimized reimbursement.
-Overall, using CAC improved the revenue cycle process with a bottom-line impact of $1.03 million.
+Overall, using CAC Software improved the revenue cycle process with a bottom-line impact of $1.03 million.

 Similarly, a 470-bed healthcare facility implementing automation to its revenue cycle decreased DNFC days from 7.6 days to 4.7 days (38% drop), enhancing cash flow by $2,270,356.
 Their rejected claims decreased by approximately 30%, with complex denials reducing by ~13%.